nmwsharp/polyscope-docs/py/source/structures/structure_management.md

     Remove all structures from the scene.

+## Quantities

+Quantities, like scalar functions, color fields, vector fields, and more, can be associated with structures.
+See the available options for each kind of structure.

+Quantities can be removed from a structure by name.

+??? func "`#!python Structure.remove_quantity(name, error_if_absent=False)`"

+    Remove a quantity from the structure by name.

+??? func "`#!python Structure.remove_all_quantities()`"

+    Remove all quantities which have been added to the structure.

 ## Structure options

 These basic options are shared by all structures.
 Structure options are managed as [persistent values]([[url.prefix]]/basics/parameters/#persistent-values), and thus will persist if a new structure is registered with the same name.